Starring Deanna Durbin, Franchot Tone, and Pat O’Brien

 Durbin’s Ann Carter plays like most of her characters—kind and gentle on the surface, but with a strong will and deep sense of what’s right and fair.
-This character reminds me of Austen’s Fanny Price (Mansfield Park) in her stalwart moral code.
+This character reminds me of Jane Austen’s Fanny Price (Mansfield Park) in her stalwart moral code.
 But unlike Fanny, Ann gets to shine.
 Durbin brings an engaging sparkle to the role, which is never more powerful than when she sings.
 This film has two big showstoppers, a medley of Russian folk songs that wins the heart of Charles, and the spectacular finale of Puccini’s “Nessun Dorma” (sung in English) from Turandot.

 Between Ann and Charles stands the butler, Martin Murphy (Pat O’Brien), Ann’s much older half-brother.
 Martin provides most of the complications that keep Ann and Charles apart for 89 minutes, but he is never malicious.
 He thinks he is doing right by his employer and his little sister.
 As is typical of Durbin films, even the antagonists aren’t bad people.
 They’re just misguided.